How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 Preservative

 However, it may not be necessary if you plan to use it quickly.
-Frequent contact with water can spoil your emulsifying sugar scrub with time, so proceed cautiously.
+Frequent contact with water can cause your emulsifying sugar scrub to spoil over time, so proceed with caution.

 Fragrance/Essential Oil

-Another optional component you can add to your emulsifying sugar scrubs is fragrances.
-You can add a fragrance to your scrub for a pleasant aroma or essential oil if you need some skin-healing benefits.
+Another optional component you can add to your emulsifying sugar scrubs is fragrance.
+You can add a fragrance to your scrub for a pleasant aroma or an essential oil for added skin-healing benefits.

-This step is where you can customize your emulsifying sugar scrub to your liking.
-Also, each essential oil can double as aromatherapy or provide the skin with additional nourishment.
+This step allows you to customize your emulsifying sugar scrub to your liking.
+Additionally, each essential oil can serve as both aromatherapy and provide the skin with extra nourishment.
 You can also adjust this option with every new batch.

 Are you ready to make your emulsifying sugar scrub?
 You can quickly whip up your scrub in a few simple steps.
-First, you’ll want to prepare all the ingredients you will use so they are ready to go.
+First, prepare all the ingredients you will use so they are ready to go.

-You can alter the measurements of each ingredient depending on how big or small of a batch you want to make.
-In addition, some people may prefer to have a runnier scrub, while others may prefer a thicker texture.
+You can adjust the measurements of each ingredient according to the size of the batch you want to make.
+Additionally, some individuals may prefer a runnier scrub, while others prefer a thicker texture.

 1. Prep Your Ingredients

-You’ll want to measure out all of your ingredients to prep for your scrub.
+You’ll want to measure out all your ingredients to prepare your scrub.
 The majority of your scrub should be sugar.
-A good rule of thumb is to have about 5 ounces of sugar, followed by .35 ounces of wax and 2 ounces of oil.
+A good rule of thumb is to have about 5 ounces of sugar, followed by 0.35 ounces of wax and 2 ounces of oil.

-Then you can read the directions of your preservative to see how much you need to incorporate into your scrub.
+Then, you can read the directions on your preservative to determine how much to incorporate into your scrub.
 Also, use essential oils sparingly because they are potent.
 Too much at once can cause irritation.

 2. Melt Butter, Waxes, And Oils

-Think of making an emulsifying sugar scrub like baking.
+Think of making an emulsifying sugar scrub like baking a cake.
 You’ll first want to separate your liquids from your dry ingredients.
 Here is where you will melt down cocoa butter, emulsifying wax, sweet almond oil, etc.

 Take your chosen butters, waxes, and oils, and melt them over a double boiler.
-You’ll want to occasionally stir to ensure all the components are combined into one smooth liquid.
+You’ll want to stir occasionally to ensure all the components are combined into a smooth liquid.

 3. Stir Until Cool

-Next, it’s time to take your mixture off the heat when it’s evenly melted.
+Next, remove your mixture from the heat when it’s evenly melted.
 Because this liquid will be too hot, it’s crucial to allow it to cool down and slightly solidify before adding other ingredients.
 You’ll also want to occasionally stir it as it cools down.

 Stirring this melted mixture will ensure everything combines evenly and is ready for the other added components.